Book Summary: Team Topologies | Organizing Business and Technology Teams for Fast Flow

 focus on meeting the needs of users?

-reduce unnecessary cognitive load?
+reduce the unnecessary cognitive load?

 consume and provide software and information to other teams?